 Why is it recommended to install the bias lighting 1/3 from the top of the TV?
 Shouldn't it be dead centered for the most even light distribution?

 You would often be fine placing the lights dead centre, but there are a few reasons why we recommend 1/3 of the way from the top.
 There is often a stand that connects at the centre of the rear of the display, fluorescent bias lights were traditionally hung from the vents, which usually were towards the top 1/3, and there are often interruptions on the rear surface of the TV for HDMI, USB and other connections.

 When placed a few inches from your wall, the light should be pretty evenly distributed (diffused) whether placed 1/3 or 1/2 from the top of the display.
 Placement of the light really comes down to personal taste, although on many professional monitors, the top 1/3 is usually the ideal placement.

-The MediaLight Edge (twin 61 cm strips for wall mounted displays) should be placed vertically down the sides of the display -- far enough from the edge that they are not visible from any angle.
+In general, though, you want the light strips to be far enough from the edge that they are not visible from any angle.
+A good guidelines is about 2-3 inches from the edge of the display.
 You may want to test placement with masking tape, ensuring not to place any tape over the LED's themselves.
-The glue residue can turn yellow over time, resulting in degradation of the diodes.
+The glue residue from masking tape or scotch tape can turn yellow over time, resulting in degradation of the LEDs.